-The Henrico County Health Department’s Environmental Health Program is responsible for inspecting tourist establishment swimming pools such as hotels.
-From the very beginning, the Health Department is involved by taking an active role in ensuring the safe design and construction of swimming pools and spas.
-Once the pool is up and ready for a dip, a Henrico Co.
-Health Inspector conducts a pre-opening inspection and at least one inspection during the peak season.
+The Henrico County Health Department’s Environmental Health Program is responsible for inspecting pools in tourist establishments (hotels).
+The Health Department is involved by taking an active role in ensuring the safe design and construction of swimming pools and spas.
+Prior to operation, a Henrico County Health Inspector conducts a pre-opening inspection and at least one inspection during the peak season.
 Each inspection checks various areas of pool safety to ensure that swimmers’ health is top priority while enjoying a favorite pastime.

-The Health Department’s inspections are a small snapshot of the pool safety that establishments must maintain for the entire open season of a public pool.
+The Health Department’s inspections are a small snapshot of the pool safety that establishments must maintain for the entire open season.
 It is the pool operator’s responsibility to ensure that daily precautions are taken while the Henrico County Health Department ensures compliance through routine inspections.
-Some of the most important things the Health Department looks for in public pool inspections include:
+Some of the most important things the Health Department looks for during inspections include:

 - Testing of pH level and Chlorine or Bromine residual